+'''

-git send-email --to patches@tarantool.org 00\
+$ git send-email --to tarantool-patches@freelists.org 00

+'''

-$(00^$ wildcard will be expanded by your shell to the list of patches generated at the previous step.)
+(00 wildcard will be expanded by your shell to the list of patches generated at the previous step.)

 If you want someone in particular to review your patch, add them to the list of recipients by passing --to or --cc once per each recipient.